 It all started with a cup of coffee.

-At the heart of the Starbucks Experience today, just as it has been from the beginning, is Starbucks mission to inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.
+Today as always, Howard remains true to Starbucks mission to inspire and nurture the human spirit one person, one cup and one neighborhood at a time.

 Along with his wife, Sheri, Howard is co-founder of the Schultz Family Foundation.
 He is also the best-selling author of "For Love of Country: What Our Veterans Can Teach Us About Citizenship, Heroism, and Sacrifice" (2014), "Onward: How Starbucks Fought for Its Life without Losing Its Soul" (2011), and "Pour Your Heart Into It" (1997).

 Howard holds a Bachelor of Arts degree from Northern Michigan University.
 Before joining Starbucks, he worked three years in sales and marketing with Xerox Corporation and served as vice president and general manager of Hammarplast U.S.A.
 He is co-founder of Maveron LLC, a venture capital group.